tajmone/fuzzy-search/fts_fuzzy_match/README.md

 Skinner's feedback was a major breakthrough that prompted Forrest to update the __fts_fuzzy_match__ C++ algorithm to v0.2.0, in order to include the "exhaustive search" suggested by Skinner:

-- [`./0.2.0/cpp/fts_fuzzy_match.h`][fm2cpp] — C++, v0.2.0, taken from commit [d541eb4][fm2cpp d541eb4], 2017-02-19.
+- [`./0.2.0/cpp/fts_fuzzy_match.h`][fm2 cpp] — C++, v0.2.0, taken from commit [d541eb4][fm2cpp d541eb4] (2017-02-19).

-It's worth noting that Forrest never updated his JavaScript implementation to v0.2.0, and that many of the third party ports of __fts_fuzzy_match__ to other languages are still based on v0.1.0 of the algorithm.
+It's worth noting that Forrest never updated his JavaScript implementation to v0.2.0 ([@nrgwsth] did, in [PR #10]), and that many of the third party ports of __fts_fuzzy_match__ to other languages are still based on v0.1.0 of the algorithm.

-For this reasons, I decided to separate into different folders all implementations of __fts_fuzzy_match__, according to their version number, to avoid confusion and to simplify the task for anyone wishing to study the sources or port them to other languages.
+For this reason, I decided to separate all implementations of __fts_fuzzy_match__ into different folders, according to their algorithm version, to avoid confusion and simplify things to anyone wishing to study the sources or port them to other languages.

 ## License